 The written agreement must be made:

-- on or before the making of the supply (usually settlement); or
+- on or before the making of the supply (usual settlement); or

 - within such further period as the Commissioner allows.

 Purchasers of real property and premises where GST on the supply was calculated on the margin cannot claim input tax credits on the acquisition.

 ON subdivided land or stratum title units

 Where an entity purchases land, subdivides it or builds stratum title units on it, and later applies the margin scheme in selling the subdivided land or units, the consideration for the acquisition of the subdivided land or the stratum title unit is the corresponding proportion of the consideration for the land acquired.

 GST TIMING ISSUES

 Entities accounting for GST on a cash basis